 - Easy to see customer reviews

 - Not as simple as World Nomads (you need to sort through a lot of detail)

 This is the site that seems to return the most quotes for customers who can't find one elsewhere due to age or pre-existing conditions.

 - Usually finds quotes for seniors even when other sites won't offer anything past a certain age

 - No clearly displayed info about Covid coverages

 Disclosure: I am not a licensed broker and cannot choose insurance for you.
 Be sure to read policy terms and conditions closely before making a purchase.
 Also please note that this is a reader-supported travel blog, so by purchasing through my affiliate links you help support our site.

 Do I Need Travel Insurance for Spain?

 Most visitors do not need travel insurance to enter Spain.
-Although it’s not mandatory to get travel insurance for your Spanish trip, the US Embassy in Spain recommends getting travel insurance.
+It is not mandatory to buy travel insurance for your trip to Spain, but the US Embassy in Spain still recommends getting medical insurance covering your trip.
 According to their website, “if you plan to spend any time in Spain, you should consider purchasing a policy that specifically covers expenses incurred overseas.”